nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Cons: It is now not possible to combine both criteria together.
 More commands to remember.
 Due to similarity of the commands, they can be confused from one another.

 ### Mode of Contact feature
-The mode of contact feature built on the current `AddCommand` class.
+The mode of contact feature is built on the current `AddCommand` class.
 The following is an example usage scenario.

 Step 1: The user executes `add n/Bob …/m email …` to add a new Person with the mode of contact as `email`.